-We know that Bing Translate is performing awesome due to some of its characteristics, but it doesn’t make Google Translate entirely lagged out from the competition.
+We know that Bing Microsoft Translator is performing awesome due to some of its characteristics, but it doesn’t make Google Translate entirely lagged out from the competition.
 On the contrary, it stands firm and is best in some of its features.

 However, this comparison may sound too intimidating, especially when you aren’t a tech junkie.
 Or, you may not have enough time to deeply review each of the Bing Translate and Google Translate factors, which we already did for you in this comprehensive comparison guide.

 We want to advise you to check the features of both the translators first before deciding on the better one, even if you’re thinking of using it for free.
 It will help you gather accurate knowledge and assist you in accessing certain features you may be unable to operate without prior knowledge.

 It is Microsoft’s latest version of the machine translation mechanism that was launched between 1999 and 2000 by Microsoft Research.
 Ultimately, Bing Microsoft Translator was established in 2007, previously called Windows Live Translator.

 The approach of Microsoft for machine translation is primarily data-driven.
 They aren’t dependent on writing explicit rules to translate the natural language.
 There was an API up-gradation in Bing Translate in May 2018.